ShihPingLai/Group-7/README.md

 Project:Brownian motion

-Purpose:simlate the trajectory  of particale in fluid medium and try to describe this experience in an animation
+Purpose:simlate the trajectory  of particale in fluid medium and try to describe this exp in an animation